muratk3n/thirdwave/en/README.md

 *Red Planet*, 2000, must be Tesla monkey boy's formative film.
 It shows Mars with atmosphere (not possible), talks of plans with ppl living there (ur bones would fall off after long-term exposure), there is even a killer AI (hyperbole).
-But if you were uninformed and/or retarded, you could believe it, and with media being what it is, get all kinds of attention and money peddling this "vision".
+But if you were uninformed or retarded you could believe it, and with media being what it is, get all kinds of attention and money peddling this "vision".

 ---